dai-shi/proxy-compare/README.md

 ```

 Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Boolean indicating if any accessed properties on the object (or nested
-fields that were accessed on child objects) have changed.
+fields that were accessed on tracked child objects) have changed.

 ### getUntracked